| 12 October 2022

 On 12 October 2022, a 14-year-old minor from Beit Sira was arrested by Israeli soldiers from home at 3:30 a.m.
 He reports briefly consulting with a lawyer prior to interrogation but not being informed of his right to silence.
+He reports being sentenced to 3 months in prison and fined NIS 2,000.
+He also received a suspended sentence.

 I was arrested from home at around 3:30 a.m.
 I was asleep when I heard loud banging at our front door.
 By the time I got out of bed many Israeli soldiers were already inside our home.
 I heard one of the soldiers call my name.
 He told my parents they wanted to arrest me and question me about stone throwing.
 The soldier gave my parents a document filled out in Hebrew and asked my father to sign it.
 They did not give us a copy of this document.